-The closing time and date for receipt of applications is 4:30 p.m. eastern standard time (e.s.t.) on June 18, 2004.
+The closing time and date for receipt of applications is any time before 4:30 p.m. eastern standard time (e.s.t.) on June 21, 2004.
 Mailed or hand carried applications received after 4:30 p.m. on the closing date will be classified as late.